mcsrainbow/mcsrainbow.github.io/en/2021/11/why-use-a-multi-cloud-strategy/index.md

 + Disaster Avoidance

-  As proverb that says don’t put all of your eggs in the same basket.
+  As a proverb says don’t put all of your eggs in the same basket.
 If one vendor happens to have infrastructure meltdown, attack or geopolitical risks, can quickly switch to another cloud service provider.

 + Compliance